Chart Color Schemes

 Officer South was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Officer South's population was found to be more culturally diverse than most local markets, with 33.0% born overseas and 26.8% speaking a language other than English at home.
-Christianity was the predominant religion in Officer South, accounting for 44.8% of its population.
-Notably, the 'Other' category comprised 5.3% of Officer South's population, higher than Greater Melbourne's average of 3.2%.
+Officer South's population showed high diversity with 33.0% born overseas and 26.8% speaking languages other than English at home, as of the latest available data.
+Christianity was the predominant religion in Officer South, accounting for 44.8%.
+The 'Other' category was more prevalent here at 5.3%, compared to Greater Melbourne's 3.2%.

 Frequently Asked Questions - Diversity